 Katherine Tyrrell writes about art, artists and the art business and has followers all over the world.
 She also delivers workshops for art organisations and reviews websites and career strategies for artists.

-Art Business Blogs
+Art Business Guide

 This website provides a compendium of resources about the art business for artists.